WHO WE ARE

-Riya joined 2012, when she had over 14 years’ prior experience in handling the entire Life Cycle of complex learning programs.
-She has worked with blue chip clients and has designed and delivered programs for the delegates in the UK, USA, Singapore, Australia and India from the IT, Financial Services and Manufacturing Sectors.
+Riya joined IDG in 2012, when she had over 14 years’ prior experience in handling the entire Life Cycle of complex learning programs.
+She has worked with blue-chip clients and has designed and delivered programs for the delegates in the UK, USA, Singapore, Australia and India from the IT, Financial Services and Manufacturing Sectors.

 Riya spent 11 years with Capgemini where she worked as the Global Leadership Facilitator and also led Assessment and Development Centres for Financial Services Global.

 She has a Master’s Degree in Business Administration, is a Certified MBTI Practitioner, a Life Coach from Fast Track Coaching Academy USA, a Certified Assessor and an English Language Skills Trainer certified by the British Council.

 Riya has received excellent testimonials from clients on her facilitation of programmes.
 She is brilliant at engaging with clients, analysing requirements and nurturing long-lasting relationships.